MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 date: 2024-02-29 00:00:00 +0100
 ---

-Inspired by the wise words of grug from the great article [The Grug Brained Developer](https://grugbrain.dev/):
+Inspired by the wise words of grug from the legendary article [The Grug Brained Developer](https://grugbrain.dev/):

 # complexity _very_, _very_ bad